Luis de Carvajal the Younger

 Luis de Carvajal the Younger (Luis de Carvajal el Mozo, c.
 1566 – 8 December 1596) was a Spanish-born Crypto-Jewish writer.
-He was the nephew of the conquistador Luis de Carvajal y de la Cueva, who was the governor of New Mexico, and was brought to Mexico at a young age.
+He was the nephew of the conquistador Luis de Carvajal y de la Cueva, who was the governor of Nuevo León (Nuevo Reino de León), and was brought to Mexico at a young age.
 In Mexico, he began to practice Judaism in secret alongside his family, and additionally kept memoirs of his life.
 His writings are the earliest known to be written by a Jew in the Americas.
 He was executed as a martyr of the Jewish faith by the Spanish Inquisition in 1596.

 Early life

 Luis de Carvajal the Younger was born into a family of conversos in Benavente, Spain, around 1566 or 1567.
 His parents were Francisco Rodriguez de Mattos and Francisca Núñez de Carvajal.
 He was the fifth of nine children, and had five sisters: Isabel, Leonor, Catalina, Mariana, and Ana (Note: This individual's name is varyingly transcribed as Ana or Anica.
 For instance, Arnold Wiznitzer in his article "Crypto-Jews in Mexico during the Sixteenth Century" gives her name as Anica, and then in his article "Crypto-Jews in Mexico during the Seventeenth Century" gives her name as Ana.), and three brothers: Baltasar, Miguel, and Gaspar.
 His parents were both born in Mogadouro, Portugal.
 His uncle on his mother's side, Luis de Carvajal y de la Cueva, was a conquistador named as a governor of Nuevo León.
 The elder Luis de Carvajal may have heard suspicions of his sister's family practicing Judaism in secret, and brought them to New Spain, possibly hoping to save them from the worst of the Inquisition.
 His family arrived in New Spain at the port of Tampico in 1580, and stayed in Pánuco.
 Carvajal accompanied his uncle on his political missions; his brother Gaspar did not live in Pánuco, but rather lived in Mexico City, then the capital of New Spain.
 Carvajal accompanied his father to Mexico City to sell indigenous slaves; when his father died, Luis returned to Pánuco.

 Carvajal studied at a Jesuit school.
 He was introduced to his family's tradition of secretly practicing Judaism on Yom Kippur around the age of thirteen.
 According to his memoirs, he received a Bible, after reading it, he circumcised himself with a pair of old scissors.
 He joined the rest of his family, with the exception of his brother Gaspar, who became a Franciscan friar, in practicing Jewish faith in secret.
 Carvajal spoke no Hebrew and knew little about Jewish tradition; his isolation from the rest of the Jewish world led him to practice a syncretic form of Judaism and Christianity.